yanlynnnnn/tp/docs/UserGuide.md

 Example:

-If you wish to exit GrAb3.
+If you wish to exit Homerce.

 Steps:
 1. Type `exit` into the _Command Box_.